 The Paraclete and the Three Barriers

 The Paraclete passages in the Gospel of John are usually read within a settled Christian framework.
-In that framework, the Paraclete is the Holy Spirit: the divine presence promised by Jesus, given to the disciples after his departure, remaining with the Church, bringing Christ’s teaching inwardly to the disciples, and bearing witness to his work.[1]
-This reading draws special strength from John 14:26, where the Paraclete is explicitly called the Holy Spirit.[2]
+In that framework, the Paraclete — the advocate or helper Jesus promises — is the Holy Spirit: the divine presence promised by Jesus, given to the disciples after his departure, remaining with the Church, bringing Christ’s teaching inwardly to the disciples, and bearing witness to his work.[1]
+It draws special strength from John 14:26, where the Paraclete is explicitly called the Holy Spirit

-Yet this conclusion depends on more than the word itself.
+Still, the conclusion rests on more than the word itself.
 It also depends on how Jesus is understood, how revelation is believed to have been completed, and where post-Jesus authority is located.
-The question, then, is not merely lexical.
-It is doctrinal, historical, and textual: who is Jesus, what kind of mission did he claim, and what kind of figure could rightly come after him?
+The problem is as much doctrinal, historical, and textual as it is lexical: who is Jesus, what kind of mission did he claim, and what kind of figure could rightly come after him?

 The Passages at the Center of the Question